6thc/tendermint-cas-demo/README.md

 RequestInitChain

-- Time: The timestamp in the genesis file.
+- **Time**: The timestamp in the genesis file.
-- ChainId: The chain ID string in the genesis file.
+- **ChainId**: The chain ID string in the genesis file.
-- ConsensusParams: Parameters that govern Tendermint's consensus behavior.
+- **ConsensusParams**: Parameters that govern Tendermint's consensus behavior.
-- Validators: The current set of validator nodes in the network.
+- **Validators**: The current set of validator nodes in the network.
-- AppStateBytes: Initial state, provided in the genesis file, that a node starting for the first time may need to make itself ready to receive transactions.
+- **AppStateBytes**: Initial state, provided in the genesis file, that a node starting for the first time may need to make itself ready to receive transactions.

 ResponseInitChain

-- ConsensusParams: Any changes to the proposed consensus parameters that this node would like to propose.
+- **ConsensusParams**: Any changes to the proposed consensus parameters that this node would like to propose.
 Optional.
-- Validators: Any changes to the set of validators that this node would like to propose.
+- **Validators**: Any changes to the set of validators that this node would like to propose.
 Optional.

 See [Initialization](#initialization).
 ConsensusParams and Validators are beyond the scope of this document, see the official documentation for details.